-Fortunately they did last a bit longer, long enough for me to get to the summit.
-It was blowing a gale on the tops though so when trying to use my rucksack to weigh my tripod down but it seemed to act as a sail.
-In the end there wasn’t much I could do except take as many pictures as possible and hope enough came out sharp so I just snapped away.
-I would have stayed up there longer and tried to get even more shots but cloud started billowing out of Patterdale and after a few minutes it had totally obscured the view.
+Fortunately the conditions did last a bit longer, long enough for me to get to the summit.
+It was blowing a gale on the tops though so trying to use my rucksack to weigh my tripod down made it act like a sail.
+In the end there wasn’t much I could do.
+I just had to take as many pictures as possible and hope enough came out sharp.
+Eventually cloud started billowing out of Boredale that obscured the entire view.

-I don’t think I’ll ever bother going out to try to catch the Lyrid Meteor Shower again but am eternally grateful I went on this camping trip and tried to see them.
-They might have been disappointing but I don’t care as I saw one of the best Lake District dawns I have ever seen.
+I don’t think I’ll ever bother going out to try to catch the Lyrid Meteor Shower again but am eternally grateful I went on this camping trip and to try to see them.
+They might have been disappointing but I don’t care.
+The night out with friends was good fun.
+And I saw one of the best Lake District dawns I have ever seen.

 Subscribe to my newsletter